William Zorach: Career

-While in Paris, Zorach met Marguerite Thompson (1887–1968), a fellow art student of American nationality, whom he would marry on December 24, 1912, in New York City.
+While in Paris, Zorach met Marguerite Thompson (1887–1968), an art student and fellow American, whom he married on December 24, 1912, in New York City.
 The couple adopted his original given name, Zorach, as a common surname.
 Zorach and his wife returned to America where they continued to experiment with different media.
 In 1913, works by both Zorach and Marguerite, were included in the now famous Armory Show, introducing his work to the general public as well as art critics and collectors.
 Both William and Marguerite were heavily influenced by cubism and fauvism.
-They are credited as being among the premiere artists to introduce European modernist styles to American modernism.
+They are credited as being among the premier artists to introduce European styles to American modernism.
 During the next seven years, Zorach established himself as a painter, frequently displaying his paintings in gallery shows as venues such as the Society of Independent Artists and the Whitney Studio Club.
 While Marguerite began to experiment with textiles and created large, fine art tapestries and hooked rugs, William began to experiment with sculpture, which would become his primary medium.

 In 1915, William and Marguerite started their family with the birth of their son, Tessim.
 Their daughter, Dahlov Ipcar, was born in 1917, and would later also work as an artist.
 While the Zorach family spent their winters in New York, their summers were divided between New Hampshire and Massachusetts.
 Notably, they spent a few summers in Plainfield, New Hampshire at the Cornish Art Colony, renting Echo Farm which was owned by their friend and fellow artist Henry Fitch Taylor.
 It was here that their daughter was born, all the while producing various prints depicting country life.
 He was also a member of the Provincetown Printers art colony in Massachusetts.

-In 1923 the Zorach family purchased a farm on Georgetown Island, Maine where they resided, worked, and entertained guests.
-Zorach was elected to the American Academy of Arts and Letters in 1953, and received a D.F.A. from Bates College in 1964.
-He taught at the Art Students League of New York, between 1929 and 1960.
-He continued to actively work as an artist until his death in Bath, Maine, on November 15, 1966.
+In 1923, the Zorach family purchased a farm on Georgetown Island, Maine where they resided, worked, and entertained guests.
+Zorach was elected to the American Academy of Arts and Letters in 1953.